namz182/SQL-injection/README.md

 - Python 3.x

 ## Usage
+1. clone the repository
+2. install the requirements `pip install -r requirements.txt`
-1. Run the Python script:
+3. Run the Python script:
 `python app.py`
-2. Create an account before performing any SQL injection.
+4. Create an account before performing any SQL injection.
-3. Once the account is created, you can explore how SQL injection can be performed and how it affects the application.
+5. Once the account is created, you can explore how SQL injection can be performed and how it affects the application.